-Our plan is being built for any emergency that could occur within our Parish.
+Our plan has been built in order to handle to assist with any emergency that could occur within our Parish.
 As you can imagine the examples of an emergency are endless, from extreme bad weather (the beast from the east) to aircraft impact and major power outages.

 We are currently producing a list of our vulnerable parishioners, places that are readily available for use at short notice, volunteers and 4-wheel drive vehicles in the event of heavy snowfall and blocked roads as a result.

 If there is a major incident it may well be that the village may be called on to provide support in the form of shelter for sustained periods of time.
 Our Parish Councillors will be liaising with all external contacts, the quarries, 4×4 vehicle owners and the instant availability of heavy lift vehicles for starters.
 We will also be putting together a list of volunteers together with available skills.